-Suffice to say, there are a lot of options available within this diminutive beast, but there’s no need to feel intimidated: the basics of using the CODE are a breeze, so we’ve put together an in-depth guide to getting the most from your new amp.
+Suffice to say, there are a lot of options available within this diminutive guitar amp, but there’s no need to feel intimidated: the basics of using the CODE are a breeze, so we’ve put together an in-depth guide to getting the most from your new amp.

 First up, let’s take a look at dialling in tones and saving presets.